Quick Take

 What Eats the Amazonian Royal Flycatcher?

 Adult Amazonian flycatchers can become prey to large carnivorous birds like eagles, falcons, hawks, and owls.
 Their nest can also fall victim to snakes and bigger birds.
-While their colorful crest is primarily used for courtship.
+Their colorful crest is primarily used for courtship.
 Research suggests it may also startle or momentarily deter avian and mammalian predators.

 Reproduction, Young, and Molting